Getting Started

 Prerequisites

 To install and set up the Kube OBLV Stack chart, there are a few important configuration steps that need to be completed.
-These steps involve configuring the necessary dependencies for three controllers that are required for proper functionality.
+These steps involve configuring the necessary dependencies for two controllers that are required for proper functionality.
 Once these configurations are in place, you can proceed with the installation process.

 This page content is for administrators who want to deploy an application with OBLV Deploy.
 If you are a user and want to connect to a deployed application, refer to the Making an Attested Connection guide.

-• EKS Load Balancer Plugin: The LoadBalancer Controller is a controller that manages Elastic Load Balancers (ELBs) for a cluster.
+- AWS Load Balancer Plugin: The LoadBalancer Controller is a controller that manages Elastic Load Balancers (ELBs) for a cluster.
 It's designed to work with Amazon EKS (Elastic Kubernetes Service) and provides a way to expose the applications running inside the enclaves to users through AWS Load Balancers.

-• Bitnami External DNS Chart: The Bitnami External DNS Addon is a Kubernetes add-on that automatically manages DNS records for services in a Kubernetes cluster.
+- Bitnami External DNS Chart: The Bitnami External DNS Addon is a Kubernetes add-on that automatically manages DNS records for services in a Kubernetes cluster.
 It sets up DNS records pointing towards LoadBalancers so that the users can connect to the applications using the DNS name.

 The Kube OBLV Stack chart can be installed with all the bundled dependencies, or you can choose to install only the required ones if they have already been installed in the cluster.